Chapter 19: The Tragedy at Ong Thanh 062025

 near the trail, who immediately ran off when they were sighted.
 It

-should have been obvious to Terry Allen at this point in his tour of
+should have been evident to Terry Allen at this point in his tour of

 duty that this was a setup.
 It was a common trick, played over and over